 The muscles that we use for speaking develop themselves in certain ways according to the language that we grow up speaking.
 When we start learning a new language, we’re asking our muscles to do things that they haven’t done before.
 Then, when it’s time for these same muscles to make new sounds for a new language, we try.

 Improving your communication is still possible.
-We suggest trying the tips outlined below.
+We suggest trying these English pronunciation tips for Chinese speakers outlined below.

 When someone speaks with a Chinese accent, one of the first things that people notice is that there is less intonation or pitch variation in their voice.
 The sound stays at the same pitch for every word.